-- 1. Follow the directions on Page 41 for detaching the diesel burner. - 2.
-Remove the four ignition coil screws that secure the ignition coil to the protection cap.
+- Follow the directions on Page 47 for detaching the diesel burner. - Remove the four ignition coil screws that secure the ignition coil to the protection cap.
 Lift the ignition coil to disconnect its wires from the C-plug harness prior to removing.
-Remove the protection cap from the diesel burner so that the motor clutch halves are exposed. - 3.
-Remove the three Hex-Head screws that secure the motor and flange assembly to the blower housing.
+Remove the protection cap from the diesel burner so that the motor clutch halves are exposed. - Remove the three Hex-Head screws that secure the motor and flange assembly to the blower housing.
 Remove the motor and flange assembly along with the clutch halves.
 Disconnect the motor's black (+) and brown (-) wires from the C-plug harness' wires. - 4.
-Detach the motor from the motor flange by removing the two Philips heads screws that fasten the two parts together. - 5.
-The motor must be mounted to the flange with the wires and drain hole pointing downward, and the recessed edge of the motor flange pointing upward.
+Detach the motor from the motor flange by removing the two Philips heads screws that fasten the two parts together. - The motor must be mounted to the flange with the wires and drain hole pointing downward, and the recessed edge of the motor flange pointing upward.
 This will ensure a proper protection cap fit. - 6.
 Reinstall a clutch half on both the new motor's shaft and the combustion air blower shaft.
-Attach the motor and flange assembly, with the recessed edge of the motor flange inline with the wiring access slot of the blower casing to the blower housing with the three Hex-Head screws. - Connect the black (+) and the brown (-) wires of the new motor to the C-plug harness pin 8 (+) and pin 5 (-).
-Feed the C-plug harness' wires back through the wiring access hole in the protection cap. - Reinstall the protection cap.
-Reconnect the motor's wires (±). - 9.
+Attach the motor and flange assembly, with the recessed edge of the motor flange inline with the wiring access slot of the blower casing to the blower housing with the three Hex-Head screws. - 7.
+Connect the black (+) and the brown (-) wires of the new motor to the C-plug harness pin 8 (+) and pin 5 (-).
+Feed the C-plug harness' wires back through the wiring access hole in the protection cap. - 8.
+Reinstall the protection cap.
+Reconnect the motor's wires (\pm) . - 9.
 Reinstall the ignition coil and secure to the protection cap with the four ignition coil screws. - 10.
-Follow the directions for reattaching the diesel burner on Page 44. - 11.
+Follow the directions for reattaching the diesel burner on Page 50. - 11.
 Test for proper operation.

-Be sure to move the Diesel Burner switch on the interior switch panel to the OFF position and disconnect the burner's power supply before detaching the burner from the Aqua-Hot.
+Be sure to turn the Diesel Burner on the LCD display screen to OFF and disconnect the burner's power supply before detaching the burner from the Aqua-Hot.
 Failure to turn off the burner and disconnect power could result in serious bodily injury.